Skip to main content

 Your Spreadsheet Isn't Free

-Your spreadsheet doesn't cost you a subscription fee.
+A spreadsheet doesn't have a subscription fee.
 That's true.
 But if you're running a custom window treatment workroom, your quoting process is costing you real money every single week.
-You're just not seeing the invoice.
+The invoice just doesn't show up in your inbox.

 The Time Tax

-Let's say you do 15 quotes a week.
-That's a pretty normal volume for a mid-size workroom with a few regular designers sending you work.
+Say you do 15 quotes a week — a normal volume for a mid-size workroom with a few regular designers sending you work.

-A typical quote, where a designer sends over specs for a project with 4-6 windows, mixed treatment types, maybe some COM fabric, takes you 30 to 45 minutes to build manually.
-You're looking up fabric widths, calculating yardage, checking your labor rates, formatting the thing so it doesn't look like a tax return.
+A typical quote (4–6 windows, mixed treatment types, maybe some COM fabric) takes 30 to 45 minutes to build manually.
+Looking up fabric widths, calculating yardage, checking labor rates, formatting it so it doesn't look like a tax return.

 Call it 35 minutes on average.
 That's 8.75 hours a week just building quotes.

-- Revising quotes when specs change (and they always change).
-Add another 10 minutes per revision, and if even half your quotes get revised once, that's another 1.25 hours.
+• Revising quotes when specs change — and they always change.
+Add 10 minutes per revision; if even half your quotes get revised once, that's another 1.25 hours.

-- Double-checking your math because you don't fully trust the spreadsheet.
-Another 5 minutes per quote if you're honest.
-That's 1.25 more hours.
+• Double-checking math because you don't fully trust the spreadsheet.
+Another 5 minutes per quote — another 1.25 hours.

-- Digging through old quotes to find pricing you used last time for a similar treatment.
+• Digging through old quotes to find the pricing you used last time for a similar treatment.
 10 minutes here, 15 minutes there.
 Call it an hour a week.

 So we're really looking at 12+ hours a week on quoting-related tasks.
-That's a day and a half.
+A day and a half.
 Every week.
 Of work that isn't sewing, isn't fabrication, isn't growing your business.

 12 hours a week. $31,200 a year.
 On your "free" spreadsheet.

-At even a modest $50/hour for your time as the owner (and honestly, if you're the one running the workroom, your time is worth more than that), those 12 hours cost you $600 a week.
+At a modest $50/hour for owner time — which is light if you're the one actually running the workroom — those 12 hours cost $600 a week.
 That's $31,200 a year.

 On your "free" spreadsheet.